 1. Vegan probiotics

-Vegan probiotics are supplements or foods and beverages containing beneficial bacteria derived from plant-based sources, avoiding animal-derived ingredients.
+Vegan probiotics are supplements, foods, and beverages containing beneficial bacteria derived from plant-based sources, avoiding animal-derived ingredients.
 These microorganisms, such as Lactobacillus and Bifidobacterium strains, are crucial for promoting a healthy balance in the digestive system.

 As the demand for plant-based products grows, so does the market for vegan probiotics.
-The global demand for vegan probiotics is projected to reach a market size of approximately $10.69 million by 2028.
+The global market for vegan probiotics is projected to reach approximately $10.69 million by 2028.

 Vegan probiotics are available in various forms, including capsules, powders, and fermented plant-based foods like sauerkraut.